 Graduate Certificate in Entrepreneurship

 Graduate-level certificates in entrepreneurship may supplement an MBA degree program or be independent certificates.
-Many programs require all admitted students to be either business owners or prospective owners with a viable new business idea.
 Graduate certificate programs in entrepreneurship are generally designed to help students apply concepts directly to their own businesses.

 Many graduate certificate programs that are parts of MBA programs emphasize networking and have initiatives in place to get students involved with local or regional corporations.
 Many graduate certificate programs are also open to non-MBA graduate students.

 Coursework in graduate certificate in entrepreneurship programs teaches students practical concepts that they can use in their business.
 Topics studied include: